adriqnn/SoftUni/17_DataStructuresJavaFundamentals/_01_DataStructuresAndComplexity/README.md

-# Data Structures and Complexity
+# Data Structures and Complexity - Lecture

 * Memory -> continuous and numbered(addressed) sequences of bytes;
 * Memory Storage -> temporary(RAM) and permanent(ROM);